Failure to Cooperate

 Navigating the SNAP Reauthorization Process

 If you are an authorized retailer, you are required to submit a Supplemental Nutrition Assistance Program (SNAP) reauthorization approximately every five years.
 Without a successful reauthorization, you will lose your ability to accept EBT sales.
-Although navigating the reauthorization process can be daunting, we’re here to help.
+Although navigating the reauthorization process can be daunting, it can be done.
+We’re here to help!
+Here are the steps you need to take to start the reauthorization process.

 The letter contains a unique identification number to use in your reauthorization application.
 You will have only 30 days to complete it.